 8.3.8.1 General

-The purpose of the Access Success procedure is to enable the gNB-DU to inform the gNB-CU of which cell the UE has successfully accessed during conditional handover, conditional PSCell addition,conditional PSCell change, LTM, or subsequent CPAC.
+The purpose of the Access Success procedure is to enable the gNB-DU to inform the gNB-CU of which cell the UE has successfully accessed during conditional handover, conditional PSCell addition,conditional PSCell change, LTM, conditional LTM, or subsequent CPAC.
 The procedure uses UE-associated signalling.

 8.3.8.2 Successful Operation